-Mumbai: Foot over bridge collapses; 5 dead, over 30 injured; Many feared trapped under debris
+Mumbai: Foot over bridge collapses; 5 dead, 36 injured; CM announces Rs 5 lakh ex-gratia

 Mumbai, Mar 14: At least five persons died and over 30 injured after a foot overbridge collapsed on Thursday near Chhatrapati Shivaji Maharaj Terminus (CSMT) railway station in Mumbai.